 Set aside.
 Can be made ahead and heated up when time to serve.

-In a large skillet, over medium high heat, add 2-3 tbsp oil and heat until shimmering but not burning.
-Add onions and saute a minute or two until just tender.
+In a large skillet, over medium high heat, add 2-3 tablespoons sesame oil and heat until shimmering but not burning.
+Add white part of onions and saute a minute or two until just tender.

-Add pepper and eggplant and sauce 5-7 minutes until starting to get tender.
-Add broccolini, cook an additional 2-3 minutes.
+Add eggplant and saute 5-7 minutes until starting to get tender.
+Add broccolini and pepper, cook an additional 2-3 minutes.
 Cook longer for softer vegetables.

-Add the garlic sauce to the sauted vegetables and stir to combine.
+Add the garlic sauce to the sauteed vegetables and stir to combine.
 Heat 2-3 minutes until warm.

 Serve over rice with tofu.
 Garnish with green parts of green onion.

 NOTE: To keep the veggies separate in this photo, I sautéed them each separately.
-First the eggplant, then set aside; then the pepper, then set aside; then the broccolini.
+First the eggplant, then set aside; then the pepper and broccolini.
 Then added the additional sauce on top of the veggie after plating them.